mavryk-network/mavryk-protocol/docs/alpha/sapling.rst

 ephemeral key.
 In principle this *ciphertext* can be transmitted off-chain as it's not needed to verify the integrity of the pool.
-For convenience, in Tezos, it is stored together with the commitment and the nullifier on chain.
+For convenience, in Mavryk, it is stored together with the commitment and the nullifier on chain.

 For reasons of efficiency the commitments are stored in an incremental